coinkite/coinkite-tap-proto/docs/limitations.md

 - when deriving XPUB values the TAPSIGNER does not calculate the parent's XFP values and instead puts in zero as a placeholder value into the XPUB it returns.
-The correct parent-XFP value cannot be calculated by the clients, nor validated by them, so this value is somewhat of a placeholder in any case.
+The correct parent-XFP value cannot be calculated by the clients (when depth>1), nor validated by them, so this value is somewhat of a placeholder in any case.

 ### CBOR